s-peiran/tp/docs/DeveloperGuide.md

 Once again, there are separate commands for deleting notes from contacts and from meetings.
 The relationship between the Command and respective Parser classes is similar to the one described for adding Notes.

 In terms of execution, a user will pass the `noteID` of the Note to be deleted as an argument.
-Notenote will then iterate through the HashSet, and when a Note's `noteID` matches the one specified by the user, will remove the Note from the HashSet accordingly.
+NoteNote will then iterate through the HashSet, and when a Note's `noteID` matches the one specified by the user, will remove the Note from the LinkedHashSet accordingly.

-The `Contact`/`Meeting` model will then be updated with the new HashSet of Notes.
+The `Contact`/`Meeting` model will then be updated with the new LinkedHashSet of Notes.

+Additionally, it is pertinent to note that the exact value of `noteID` is unimportant.
+In this implementation, it is used as a way to index Notes in the LinkedHashSet.
+As such, on opening and shutting down the app, the noteID may change -- this is to be expected.
+However, the relative order of notes within each Contact/Meeting should be unchanged.

 ### Design Considerations